kragen/derctuo/markdown/globoflexia.md

   tie-ups, hardware cloth, chicken wire, or expanded sheet metal;
 - copper wires;
 - gel-spun ultra-high-molecular-weight polyethylene fibers;
-- nonwoven bargain-basement felted polyester fabric ("friselina");
+- nonwoven bargain-basement felted polyester fabric (“friselina”);
 - other fibers;
 - some mix of the above.

-If the adhesive is less flexible than the fiber reinforcement (e.g., has a higher Young's modulus), then the fiber reinforcement may just weaken the binder instead of strengthening it, although it can produce some "strain hardening" behavior where the adhesive cracks but the fiber keeps the adhesive cracks from opening wider and thus continuing to propagate.
-Still, even weak fibers can hold the adhesive in position until it sets, and for some purposes the adhesive alone will be strong enough without any help from the "reinforcement".
+If the adhesive is less flexible than the fiber reinforcement (e.g., has a higher Young’s modulus), then the fiber reinforcement may just weaken the binder instead of strengthening it, although it can produce some “strain hardening” behavior where the adhesive cracks but the fiber keeps the adhesive cracks from opening wider and thus continuing to propagate.
+Still, even weak fibers can hold the adhesive in position until it sets, and for some purposes the adhesive alone will be strong enough without any help from the “reinforcement”.

 The fiber reinforcement may have other purposes as well, other than shaping or strengthening; for example, if the adhesive is transparent,